-There are a lot of little improvements you can make when you are a beginning yogi.
+There are a lot of little improvements you can make when you are a beginner yogi.
 Choose one or two of the tips below to start working on now.
 Then move onto some of the others.
-If you want to focus on increasing your practice without injuring yourself this post will be really helpful.

 Choose proper alignment

 I see people in yoga classes all the time that push way past their ability.
 While I admire them for pushing themselves, I think that proper alignment is more important.
 Only push yourself to the point where you still have proper alignment.
 When a teacher gives an option to go deeper into a pose, don’t do it unless you have proper alignment!
 Otherwise, you risk injury and you are creating bad habits.

 Your instructor most likely is giving you cues on when to breath in and out.
 Listen to them and try your best to follow along.
 This will help you physically and mentally in your practice.
 Typically, you breathe in when you come up, lift your chest or expand your body and vice versa.

 If you are taking Vinyasa or Ashtanga classes, this is something you will be doing multiple times per class.
 Which makes it a great thing to improve on.
 A year ago I could not do one chaturanga without bringing my knees to the ground.
 I set it as a priority and worked on it at every class.
 I gave myself goals like; do one chaturanga without knees in a class, then two without knees, etc. Eventually, I got to the point where I don’t use my knees at all (and in Ashtanga that means 80+ times in one class).
 Here is a great tutorial on how to do chaturanga.